 First version of the song was cut by JIMMIE DAVIS in February 1937, backed by Milton Brown (actually deceased a year before) Musical Brownies.
 Out of them Lefty Perkins takes two solos on the steel, Papa Calhoun is at the piano and the fiddle duties are taken by Buck Buchanan.
 It’s a medium paced blues ditty typical of Davis’ work.
 It was issued on Decca 5349.
 Jimmie Davis, “High geared daddy”

 In August 1949 WEBB PIERCE, after having obviously heard Davis’ tune, revived it (taking the credit to him).
-Nice honky-tonker (Buddy Attaway on steel?).
+Nice honky-tonker (Buddy Attaway on steel?)[Shot Jackson is on steel; Buddy Attaway played the lead guitar – note from March 23, 2018].
 The lyrics were a bit different from Davis’.
 Here they are Pierce’s ones:

 Come on here girls and hear my song